 Disposable masks are necessary for frontline medical staff, and vulnerable people – but the majority of people can keep themselves and their communities safe by wearing reusable #facemasks – and therefore minimise the long-term environmental impact caused by #Covid19.

-Available in Burmese, Dutch, English, Ewe, French, German, Indonesian, Italian, Khmer, Malay, Mandarin, Portuguese, Russian, Spanish, Tamil and Ukrainian
+Available in Burmese, Dutch, English, Ewe, French, German, Greek, Indonesian, Italian, Khmer, Korean, Malagasy, Malay, Mandarin, Portuguese, Russian, Spanish, Spanish (Castillano), Swahili, Tamil, Turkish and Ukrainian

-If you’d like to receive this poster in your language, simply translate the text into your language and send together with your logo to email@example.com
+If you’d like to receive this poster in your language, simply translate the text into your language and send your translation to email@example.com